winglang/playground/apps/tour/src/tutorials/01-tutorial.md

-# Let's add the first cloud service to our app
+# Cloud.Queue resource

 Below is an empty Wing source code file.

-The first line, "bring cloud", lets us access resources from the Wing standard library.
+1. Uncomment line 3

-1. **Uncomment line 3**.
-A **queue** will appear in the simulator to the right.
+2. The code compiles into terraform, see generate SQS queue on the right
-2. Click **Next** to continue
+3. Click **Next** to continue